twilight-rs/twilight-rs.github.io/src/chapter_3_bots_using_twilight.md

 # Bots using Twilight

 Below is a list of bots known to be using the Twilight ecosystem.
-The use could be as small as only [the gateway] or [HTTP proxy], or as large as all of the [core crates].
+The use could be as small as only [the gateway] or [HTTP client], or as large as all of the [core crates].

 Want your bot added?
 Feel free to send a PR to the [repo]!